Skip to main content

 Course: BI-101: General Biology I (4 credit hours)

-Laboratory topics will complement lecture material as well as include use of the scientific method activities as a means of reinforcing lecture material and preparing for an original research project to be conducted at the end of BI-102.
+Laboratory topics will complement lecture material as well as include use of the scientific method activities as a means of reinforcing lecture material.

 Target Audience: This course is not open to those intending to major in biology.
 It fulfills a basic science general education requirement for other academic majors.